rvsrnvsn/ICML2019/README.md

 ### High-Fidelity Image Generation With Fewer Labels
 _Mario Lucic, Michael Tschannen, Marvin Ritter, Xiaohua Zhai, Olivier Bachem, Sylvain Gelly_

-+ BigGAN (Brock 2019) can produce photo-realistic images but is class-contitional
++ BigGAN (Brock 2019) can produce photo-realistic images but is class-conditional
   - Can we do this without labels?
 How to close gap between conditional and unsupervised GANs?
 + Infer labels from self-supervised and semi-supervised approaches
 + Poster 13